Hannah-PortSwigger/ClientCredentialsOauth/README.md

 ## Future improvements
 - [X] Migrate to session handling rule for easier configuration
 - [X] Add check to see if "authorization" header is present, as opposed to "Authorization"
-- [ ] Provide UI in Desktop for easier description configuration
+- [ ] Provide UI in Desktop for easier description configuration - Currently on a separate branch